Sherry McKibben: Muttart Foundation Fellowship and Book

 McKibben was a Muttart Foundation Fellow in 2001 and published her book entitled Daunting Tasks; Dedicated People – Stories in the Management of Change in HIV/AIDS Organizations.
 In the book she discussed how organizations that provide services for people with HIV/AIDS have and could manage changes in the nature of their programming to help their clients.

 Awards

-McKibben received numerous awards over her career, including the Alberta Centennial Medal in 2005, the Alberta College of Social Workers' John Hutton Memorial Award for Social Action/Policy in both 1994 and 2014.
+McKibben received numerous awards over her career, including the Alberta Centennial Medal in 2005 and the Alberta College of Social Workers' John Hutton Memorial Award for Social Action/Policy in both 1994 and 2014.

 Personal life

 McKibben was married to Karen Matthews and had three daughters, Rhianna and Rowan Flaherty, and Kathleen Thompson.

 Death

 McKibben died suddenly in Mexico on January 30, 2014, while on vacation with her wife.

 In a press release on January 31, 2014, then-NDP leader Brian Mason (a former Edmonton city councillor himself) thanked her for her service to the people of Edmonton and wrote: Sherry was a strong and compassionate woman whose commitment to people was visible throughout her career.
 During our work together representing Ward 3 on Edmonton City Council, I was deeply impressed by Sherry's intelligence and work ethic.Sherry made an important contribution to Alberta's New Democrats.
 She served as the president of the party, represented the party as a candidate in two provincial elections and worked as Chief of Staff for the NDP caucus.